spyderbat/spyctl/docs/getting_started/install.rst

 Installation of Spyctl
 ======================

-This part of the documentation covers the installation of Spyctl.
+Spyctl, an open source CLI tool, empowers you to view and manage resources within your Spyderbat environment.

-The first step to using any software package is getting it properly installed.
+The initial step in utilizing any software package is ensuring its correct installation, so let's get started by walking through the installation process for Spyctl.

 Prerequisites
 =============